 When our learners move on and progress from College we liaise with external agencies to ensure that the next move is implemented smoothly.

 All students have regular 1:1 and group tutorials and target setting sessions with a Progress Coach.
 This gives time to work with your Coach and Learning Support to set (SMART) targets to help you get the most out of your course and be successful.
 Our ProPortal software allows you and your parents / guardians to track your grades and see your success, attainment levels and progress on your course.
 This can also be accessed from home as well as college.
 We also host regular parent’s evenings.

 How will Nescot support my overall wellbeing?

 We endeavour to ensure the wellbeing of all our learners throughout the whole college.
-We have a strong pastoral team, including progress coaches, student mentors who support, help and encourage students to overcome any issues they may encounter either in or outside college that may be effecting their attendance etc.
+We have a strong Safeguarding and Wellbeing Team, including progress coaches, student wellbeing mentors who support, help and encourage students to overcome any issues they may encounter either in or outside college that may be effecting their attendance etc.

 Foundation learners access the Seasons HUB for breaks where they can mix socially with friends and eat their lunch etc. For mainstream students Learning Support provides a variety of areas for students to access during break and unstructured times, these includes

 Nescot's onsite Nurse is available Monday – Thursday to offer advice and support learners with medical conditions.
 If you have a medical condition, please make sure you discuss this when you visit the learning support team at interview.